Quality Improvement Program

 Program Overview

-The Health Care Improvement (HCI) quality program provides a formal process to systematically measure and improve the Health Plan’s excellent quality ratings across all lines of business.
+The Health Care Improvement Quality Program (“Program”) provides a formal process to measure and improve the Health Plan’s excellent quality ratings across all lines of business systematically and objectively.

-The HCI program’s mission is to lead a dynamic and cross divisional quality program that demonstrates and drives excellence in quality and customer experience.
-In strategic alignment with the Enterprise 7 Block Strategy, the HCI quality program has a specific focus on “improving member and community health.”
+The Program’s mission is to lead a dynamic and cross-functional quality program that demonstrates and drives excellence in quality and customer experience.
+The Program has a specific focus on “improving member and community health.”
 In addition to its quality focus, the program strives to achieve affordability and growth in all membership populations.

-Key regulatory elements of the HCI quality program include an organization-wide improvement strategy, program description, an annual evaluation of performance, and an annual Quality Improvement Program Action Plan.
-To support improvement efforts, monthly measurement and reporting also exist to trend and forecast performance.
+The Program’s foundation is driven by an organization-wide improvement strategy, quality improvement program description, annual quality improvement evaluation of performance, and annual action plan.
+To support improvement efforts, monthly measurement and reporting functions are in place to trend and forecast performance.

 Continued review of quality improvement activities requires ongoing: